 Most men with erectile dysfunction take tablets known medically as PDE5 inhibitors.
 These include Viagra/sildenafil, Cialis or Levitra.
 However there are some less familiar treatments, including some less well known PDE5 inhibitors tablets and a medicine known as alprostadil.
 Alprostadil comes as cream, insertable pellet or injection and works directly on the penis.
 Read in full

 Spedra (avanafil) is a new fast acting prescription drug for the treatment of erectile dysfunction (ED).
-It works in a similar way to older well established ED drugs, Viagra/sildenafil, Cialis, and Levitra.
+It works in a similar way to older well established ED drugs, Viagra/sildenafil, Cialis/tadalafil, and Levitra/vardenafil.
 These medications are all known as PDE5 inhibitors.
 They work by increasing the blood flow to the penis at times of sexual stimulation.

 Stimulation is required before these tablets will work.
 If there is no stimulation, tablets remain inactive and active ingredients are eliminated harmlessly from the body over a day or so.

 Low cost Spedra